 Welcome to the Park Research Group at Harvard

-- The Park Group is open to qualified students and postdoctoral fellows.
-The application for postdoctoral position can be sent directly to Hongkun.
+Positions Open: Our group is always open to qualified students and postdoctoral fellows in all areas.
+The application for postdoctoral position can be sent to our lab administrator.